A Veterans Disability Attorney Explains Your VA Rating and How to Increase a Low Rating

 Contact a Veterans Disability Claims Attorney Today for Help

 If you think your VA disability rating is too low or should be increased, you should seek an experienced attorney to help you present the strongest case possible.
-To get started, please contact a veterans disability claims attorney at Turley, Redmond, Rosasco & Rosasco by using our online form or calling us at 877-693-2529 (New York City), 516-745-5666 (Garden City), 631-582-3700 (Ronkonkoma), or 631-399-0400 (Shirley/Riverhead).
+To get started, please contact a veterans disability claims attorney at Turley, Redmond and Rosasco by using our online form or calling us at 877-693-2529, 516-745-5666 (Garden City), 631-582-3700 (Ronkonkoma), or 631-399-0400 (Shirley).
 We serve New York City and Long Island, including Nassau County and Suffolk County